 MetLife Long-Term Disability Denial

 Metlife is among the largest providers for long-term disability insurance.
 Each year, millions of Americans purchase MetLife long-term disability policies to cover them in the event that they are no longer able to perform the duties that their job requires of them.
 A large percentage of these claims are denied for reasons that don’t make a lot of sense to them.
-Robinson & Warncke protect their investment and ensure their policy pays out when they need it the most.
+At Robinson & Warncke, we work hard to protect your investment and help ensure your policy pays out when you need it the most.

 - Requests for independent medical examinations (IMEs) by under-qualified medical professionals;